joaquinmetayer/joaquinmetayer/README.md

 Currently in my career as a full stack developer within the <a href="https://www.soyhenry.com/">Soy Henry</a> bootcamp.<br>

-In <a href="https://joaquinmetayer.github.io/personalblog">this</a> blog my thoughts, opinions, processes and all my experience.
+In <a href="https://joaquinmetayer.github.io/personalblog">this</a> blog (it's in spanish) my thoughts, opinions, processes and all my experience.

 <ul>
 <li><a href="mailto:joaquinmetayer@gmail.com" target="_blank">Email</a></li>